greg-raven/Department-21/_posts/2009-07-28-various-views-of-the-cattle-business.md

 **ITALIAN CORPORATION**

-You have two cows but you don’t know where they are.
+You have two cows but you don't know where they are.
 While ambling around, you see a beautiful woman.
 You break for lunch.
 Life is good.

 **RUSSIAN CORPORATION**